Sbu-05-exe/Workflow/README.md

 - PyQt5
 - Sys

-## Progress
+## Progress :heave_check_mark:

-- Boilerplate :heavy_check_mark:
+- Created Boilerplate
-- Ui :heavy_check_mark:
+- Designed Ui with Qtdesigner
+- Completed the settings form
+- Completed the workspace/workstation form
+- Binded events to relevant buttons on all forms

 ## Todo

-- Bind all events to relevant buttons on external forms
-- Add stylesheet to external forms
-- Complete workstation Form
-- Complete settings Form
+- Create a MySQL database
+- Connect the database
+- Enable CRUD operations functionality
+- Style up the GUI with Qcss

 # Pre-requisites